PackageFactory/atomic-fusion/README.md

     renderer = Neos.Fusion:Tag {

         #
-        # the properties of the AtomicFusion:ClassNames object are evaluated
+        # all arguments of the AtomicFusion:classNames eelHelper are evaluated
-        # and the keys of all non-false properties are returned
+        # and the following rules are applied
         #
-        # this allows effective definition of conditional css-classes
+        # - falsy: (null, '', [], {}) -> not rendered
+        # - array: all items that are scalar and truthy are rendered as class-name
+        # - object: keys that have a truthy values are rendered as class-name
+        # - scalar: is cast to string and rendered as class-name
         #
-        attributes.class = PackageFactory.AtomicFusion:ClassNames {
+        attributes.class =  ${AtomicFusion:classNames('component' , {'component--bold': props.bold})}
-            component = true
-            component--bold = ${props.bold}
-        }

         content = Neos.Fusion:Array {
             headline = Neos.Fusion:Tag {